The war for talent heats up

 Modern buildings generate massive amounts of data to improve efficiencies, create healthier spaces, and promote productivity.
 Companies can expect to reduce energy consumption by at least 20% with the integration of Building Management Systems (BMS) that use sensors and predictive analytics.
 Organizations have saved 25% in space occupancy with activity-based-working principles, alongside space analytics to determine office design.

 This will be an area of significant interest as employees re-enter the office, while managing social restrictions around COVID-19.
-Many clients are pushing for higher numbers of employees to continue with flexible or remote working, to further accelerate a reduction in space occupancy and therefore cost.
+Many clients are pushing for higher numbers of employees to continue with distributed working, to further accelerate a reduction in space occupancy and therefore cost.

 Extensibility is key to ensuring that the right technology is in place.
 New platforms shouldn’t only deliver or integrate into existing systems and workflows; they should allow data to be ingested to a single location (Digital Twin or Data Lake), for actionable insights to be successful.
 One of the outcomes of data analysis is to measure and improve employee experience.
 Information is correlated between modern collaboration platforms and workplace data, to outline how employees use space and what outputs are being produced.
 From this we can action recommendations to improve adoption, learning, contribution, health and wellbeing.